JamesQuintero/ShiftSort/README.md

 # ShiftSort
-ShiftSort is quicker than MergeSort
+ShiftSort is quicker than MergeSort.
-Shift Sort is a merging algorithm like Merge Sort, but is more selective on what it merges.
+Shift Sort is a merging algorithm like Merge Sort, but sorts a derivative of array.
 Merge Sort splits its array in half continuously until reaching its base case of 2 elements, swaps if needed, and then merges as it returns.
-Shift Sort uses a derivative array to split in half continuously until reaching a base case of 2 or 3 elements, uses the results to determine what parts of the array to merge, and then merges as it returns.
+Shift Sort uses a derivative array which it splits in half continuously until reaching a base case of 2 or 3 elements, uses the results to determine what parts of the original array to merge, and then merges as it returns.
+The sorted sublists in array are merged by making a copy of one of the lists, and merging it with the other list by shifting and adding elements.

 Shift Sort time and space complexities:

 | Complexity |   BigO   |